sujato/bendall-cv/README.md

 Here we gather all the relevant information and files for the project.
 The aim is to transcribe the fragment and make it available in a segmented plain text form that can be consumed by SuttaCentral and anyone else.

 In his article, von Hinüber doesn’t give a name to the manuscript, usually just referring to it as “the Nepalese fragment”.
 But this is too vague, and a better name is wanted.
 I propose we name it after Clive Bendall, who brought this fragment to light in 1899.
-Thus it will be "Bendall CV" or `bendall-cv`.
+Thus it will be “Bendall Cullavagga” or `bendall-cv`.

 The process we used was this: